huaxings/gerrit-rabbitmq-plugin/README.md

     git checkout -b 2.8 refs/tags/v2.8

-*NOTE*: If you want to build on master, please switch `dev` branch in this repository.
+*NOTE*: If you want to build on master, please switch `dev-1.0` branch in this repository.

 Reference
 ---------------------